Originally published in December 2014

 In the land of the rising sun, investigative journalism and the public right to know has been quietly plunged into darkness.
 Even lighting a single candle in that darkness may have severe unforeseeable repercussions.

-Lisa Du is a freelance journalist and a Master of International Affairs student at Columbia University’s School of International and Public Affairs.
-She has previously written for Newsday, Business Insider and The Charlotte Observer.
+Polyanna was a freelance journalist and a Master of International Politics student at a major university.
+She has previously written for Newsweek and other periodicals.

 Jake Adelstein contributed to this article.